Ted Eldred: Open-circuit compressed air

 In 1960 the French firm L'Air Liquide, which owned U.S. Divers Corp., and the patent to the Aqua-Lung, bought Eldred out, under threat of flooding his market with their products.
 The Porpoise continued to be marketed under the name Australian Divers Spiro Pty.
 Ltd. Eldred worked for them for a time, but eventually left diving behind, discouraged by this experience.
 Later Australian Divers Spiro ceased production of all of the Porpoise models, but had to continue to supply the RAN because of an existing contract.
 The last Porpoise sold was the RAN variation of the Porpoise Universal in 1976.
 About 12,000 Porpoise units were produced, but only a few dozen of all models are known to exist today.
 The more common French Aqua-Lung was produced in far larger numbers, with 12,000 being made in a single month.
-Today the French design is considered obsolete, while the Australian design is made and used world wide.
+Today the French design is considered obsolete, while the Australian concept is made and used world wide.

-Ted Eldred was recognized in later life, by the Historical Divers Society (South-East Asia Pacific), as the inventor of the first successful commercially produced single hose SCUBA.
+Ted Eldred was recognised in later life, by the Historical Divers Society (South-East Asia Pacific), as the inventor of the first successful commercially produced single hose SCUBA.
 Eldred made his last dive with his grandson Adam, at an event in Ted Eldred's honor.
 The single hose SCUBA is the type in use around the world today.
 Eldred was presented the first "Ted Eldred Award" for significant contributions to diving by the Historical Diving Society (SEAP).
 When Eldred died, he did not have a single complete Porpoise left.
 The Historical Diving Society (SEAP), presented a working Porpoise to Eldred's son Tony, so that the family would have an example of Ted Eldred's achievements.

 Ted Eldred died of cardiac arrest at his Yarck, Victoria country home, in August 2005.
 He was survived by a son and a daughter.